 - Athletes need more food and fluids than non-athletes.

 Every day we receive questions from teens all over the world.
 We've answered some of the most common fitness and sports nutrition questions below.

 Should I drink sports drinks when I exercise?

 The term for drinking too much water is: “water intoxication”.
 This condition is rare, but can happen when a person drinks a huge amount of water in a short period of time (equivalent to drinking 5- 10 two liter bottles within a few hours).
-Having this much fluid can cause the sodium (salt) levels in the body to drop (a condition known as hyponatremia).
-When this happens, the cells in body begin to swell which can cause confusion, severe headaches, dizziness, nausea, vomiting, bloating, seizures, comas, and even death.
+Having this much water can cause the sodium (salt) levels in the body to drop (a condition known as hyponatremia).
+When this happens, the cells in the body begin to swell which can cause confusion, severe headaches, dizziness, nausea, vomiting, bloating, seizures, comas, and even death.

 No. An athlete's diet should be very similar to a regular well-balanced diet, except: